wynessgp/sqa-risk-recreation/docs/bva/domain/WorldDominationGameEngine.md

 We're interested in increasing the number of armies present (bumping it up to `numAttackers`), and changing the PlayerColor for who owns it to the current player.
-We also want to modify the Player object associated with the current player to say they now own this territory.
+We also want to modify the Player object associated with the current player to say they now own this territory; and say the defender no longer owns it.

 ## BVA Step 2
 Input:
 - destTerritory: Cases
 - numAttackers: Interval [1, 3]
 - currently going player: Cases
+- attacking player object: Pointer
-- current player object: Pointer
+- defending player object: Pointer
 - destination territory object: Pointer

 Output:
 - method output: Cases
 - destination territory object: Pointer
   - This falls under both input and output because we want to make sure it changes.
+- attacking player object: Pointer
+- defending player object: Pointer

 ## BVA Step 3
 Input: